Azure/terraform-state-importer/README.md

 This is a tool for running basic analysis and creating import blocks for migrating large Azure workloads to a new module in Terraform.

-## Usage
+## Overview

 The tools requires two main inputs:

 - A set of subscription IDs where your deployed resources reside
 - A Terraform module with variables supplied, which is the module you want to import the resources into

-There are three main phases to the tool:
+There are two main phases to using the tool:

-1. **Discovery** and **Analysis**: The tool will query Azure for all resources in the specified subscriptions.
-The tool run a Terraform plan against the module you provided, and will analyze the plan to determine which resources can be mapped to existing Azure resource IDs.
-1. **Issue Resolution**: For any resources that cannnot be mapped, the tools will provide a list of issues.
-You can then rewiew the issues and decide how to resolve them.
-1. **Import Generation**: The tool will generate a set of import blocks for the resources that can be imported into the module.
-You can then run these in your Terraform pipeline to import the resources into the module.
+1. **Resource ID Mapping**: We need to map Azure resource IDs to the resources in the module.
+1. **Resource Attribute Mapping**: We need to map the attributes of the Azure resources to the variables in the module.

+The tool will help you with the first phase an we then provide guidance for the second phase.

+## Usage

-### Discovery and Analysis
+### Setup

-The following steps are required to run the discovery and analysis phase of the tool:
+The following steps are required to start running the tool:

+1. Create a new folder in your local machine to store the tool and the configuration files.

+    ```powershell
+    mkdir ~/terraform-state-importer
+    cd ~/terraform-state-importer
+    ```

 1. Download the latest tool binary from the [releases page](TBC)

+    ```powershell
+    Invoke-WebRequest -Uri "<URL to the latest release>" -OutFile terraform-state-importer.zip
+    Expand-Archive terraform-state-importer.zip -DestinationPath ~/terraform-state-importer
+    ```

-1. Create a file called `config.yaml` and copy the content from the `config.yaml` in the repository.
+1. Create a file called `config.yaml` and copy the content from the [config.yaml](TBC) in the repository.

+    ```powershell
+    Invoke-WebRequest -Uri "<URL to the config.yaml>" -OutFile config.yaml
+    ```

 1. Identify the subscriptions IDs where your deployed resources reside.
 You can find these in the Azure portal by going to Subscriptions and copying the Subscription ID.

     Add the subscription IDs to your YAML `config.yaml` file under the `subscriptionIds` key.